alexnathanson/solar-protocol/API.md

 # Solar Protocol API V1

 An API for communicating between distributed Raspberry Pis and making system data accessible
+* Network communication between servers on the network is done with POST requests via the api.php end point
+* Retrieving data from charge controllers is done with GET requests via the chargecontroller.php end point.

 ## api.php
 This manages POST requests on the server